Comparison between Esperanto and Novial

 Esperanto and Novial are two different constructed international auxiliary languages.
 Their main difference is that while Esperanto is a schematic language, with an unvarying grammar, Novial is a naturalistic language, whose grammar and vocabulary varies to try to retain a "natural" sound.
 Demographically, Esperanto has thousands of times more speakers than Novial.

 Alphabet and pronunciation

 Both Esperanto and Novial are written using versions of the Latin alphabet.
 The Esperanto alphabet has 28 letters: 22 without diacritics and 6 with diacritics unique to Esperanto: ĉ, ĝ, ĥ, ĵ, ŝ and ŭ.
-Novial uses the standard 26 letters of the Latin alphabet with no diacritics.
+Novial uses 24 standard letters of the Latin alphabet with no diacritics.
+The letters w and z are not used in Novial (except in proper names and international symbols); c and q are (besides proper names and international symbols) only used in digraphs: ch and qu.